 If you use a needle that is too small for the yarn, the fabric will be extremely hard to knit and the resulting fabric will be very stiff.

 Ask me how I know this… A long time ago I was determined to get two yarns to coordinate in a cute hat I wanted to make for my daughter.
 The variegated yarn I used for the trim was amazing and the inspiration for why I wanted to knit the hat.
 I didn’t have enough yarn to make the whole hat with the fun yarn, so I decided to use a solid color for the top of the hat.
 The solid color ended up being the bulk of the hat.
 So, I smushed that solid yarn onto the same size needles I used for the trim, ignoring all sorts of signs that this was a BAD idea and when the hat was all done, it was awful!
 It didn’t stretch nearly enough to fit her head, she only wore it a few times.
-I refused to admit that I needed to change needle size or buy a different coordinating yarn.
+I refused to admit that I needed to change needle size or buy a different coordinating yarn and look where it got me.

 What about using needles that are too big for the yarn?
 This has a much happier ending.
 If you use needles that are too big for the yarn, you end up with lace!
 Assuming you want lace of course… If you don’t want a lacey look to the fabric, you’ll need to use smaller needles that are better suited to the yarn weight.